Andrew D Atkin:

 The green represents rugged plant life, the orange the houses, the blue the one-way road network, and the orange fine-lined areas represent the walkways.
 And the white represents private garden and lawn.

 The houses, in my ideal, would tend to be 2-story though maybe quite narrow (like a town house).
 This would provide an elevated deck that looks out onto the housing clusters, from a "safe perch", while saving space in a practical way.
 I can't explain why exactly, but I think this would have a really good feel to it.
-Other people's houses can provide an important three-dimensional* contrast, for an interesting view.
+It gives you the friendly, sociable atmosphere of a (well designed) town-house setting in the front, and the truly private and essentially rural (lifestyle) atmosphere out the back.
+Note that people's houses can provide an important three-dimensional* contrast, for an interesting view.
 It can feel rather barren to look out at nothing but green nature.

 The road-network would support an electric transport system that is fully automated, and the roads would only need to be about 2-meters wide - virtually just a footpath.
 Though it would require a system such as ULTra to begin with, it would be designed so that later on a go-anywhere full-automation transport system can replace the ULTra-type system (which would be inevitable).